Sourcemap Explorer

 Their sourcemap is your syllabus.
 Sourcemap Explorer finds it, rebuilds the original tree, and — in the same popup — tells you the exact framework, library and CMS plugin versions behind the page.

-Two tools, one extension
+Three tools, one extension

 Tool 01